Skip to main content

 Painkillers

-Take regular painkillers for as long as you need them.
-Take the medicine prescribed by your obstetrician or anaesthetist.
-After that is finished, paracetamol may be enough to keep the pain at bay.
+Take painkillers as prescribed by your obstetrician or anaesthetist.
+When these are finished, paracetamol may be enough to manage the pain.

-If you are breastfeeding, make sure your doctor knows before they prescribe medicine.
-Many medicines can pass in small amounts to breastmilk.
+If you are breastfeeding, tell your doctor before they prescribe medicine.
+Some medicines can pass in small amounts to breast milk.

 Often these are harmless to babies.
 But it is important that your doctor knows if you are breastfeeding so they can prescribe the safest medicine for you and your baby.